So, you think your employees might be disengaged?

 Ask for and give feedback

-Ineffective and infrequent feedback is a main factor that leads employees to feel detached from an organization.
+Ineffective and infrequent feedback is the main factor that leads employees to feel detached from an organization.
 It is likely that your detached employees could benefit from some direction or recognition.

 In addition to giving better and more frequent feedback, it is important to ask for it as well.
 When a leader asks their employees for feedback, it shows humility.
 Perhaps, some workers feel detached from the organization because they haven’t had the opportunity to air their grievances.